 Favorite quote from the author:

 Dr. Donald Sull is a Harvard and MIT professor, focusing on how companies can come up with strategies and execute them in a turbulent, fast-changing environment.
 In 2015, he partnered with Kathleen M. Eisenhardt, a Stanford professor in Management Science and Engineering to transfer what he’s learned about managing complexity from business to life.

-The result is this book, which is aimed at showing you the kind of heuristics at play in some of the world’s most successful companies and in nature.
+The result is Simple Rules, which is aimed at showing you the kind of heuristics at play in some of the world’s most successful companies and in nature.
 After reading it, you won’t only know what kinds of simple rules exist, but also how to come up with your own, so you can decide better and faster when things get hectic in everyday life.

-Dr. Sull has identified six categories of simple rules, as well as a three-step process to come up with your won, which I’d like to share with you in today’s 3 lessons:
+Dr. Sull has identified six categories of simple rules, as well as a three-step process to come up with your own, which I’d like to share with you in today’s 3 lessons:

 - Boundary rules, prioritizing rules and stopping rules make you more effective.

 - You can become more efficient with how-to rules, coordination rules and timing rules.